Tragedy is repeated

 As stated, the style is primarily dystopic, dramatic and dark.
 Xenogears arguably invokes the style of the horror genre at times, especially body-horror.
 The tone tends to be serious, particularly in the main parts written by Tetsuya Takahashi.
 The story is very adult, not only in its darker elements but also in its use of nudity and sex.
 The entire ending sequence contains almost nothing but nudity, and several characters are implied to have had sex in the narrative.
 Sometimes the inclusion of sex and drama show up together, such as in the implication that orphan children had been used for sexual pleasure by members of the Church clergy.
 Composer Yasunori Mitsuda even said that Xenogears is a game they probably couldn't make today due to many of these elements.

-Another part of the style that stands out is the heavy presence of intertextuality, such as incorporating names that alludes to famous psychoanalysts, many biblical and Hebrew concepts and terms, as well as direct references to the Catholic Churh and Nazi Germany.
+Another part of the style that stands out is the heavy presence of intertextuality, such as incorporating names that alludes to famous psychoanalysts, many biblical and Hebrew concepts and terms, as well as direct references to the Catholic Church and Nazi Germany.
 This fits well with the adult tone and aim towards a more mature intellectual discourse, and it creates a deeper text.
 The intertextuality also reinforces the story's allegories and allusions, while at times transforming them into something new.
 The script also appears to be written in a very high level of Japanese, reflecting the type of literature that has influenced its main author.
 Then there is the prominent use of mystery and foreshadowing in the construction of the narrative, sometimes not revealing things completely until the end or leaving things to be explained in prequels and sequels.

 Related to the intertextuality alluding to religious, psychological, and scientific concepts, the style of Xenogears also involes a lot of technical jargon that is common to the science fiction genre, as well as seemingly attempting to be faithful in the portrayal and implementation of some of these modern psychological and scientific concepts.
 It is also for this reason, in dealing with these mature and real-life relevant concepts, that the fictional style or "covering" must set a tone and world-building that matches the message and isn't too fantastical.
 Although Xenogears sometimes oversteps the limits of believability or appropriateness in style considering the themes and message, it still does so to a less significant degree than most other RPGs.